Dugchugy/TinyPotionFactory/Carpenter/Notes/Game loop plan.md

 ### handBottler

-a bottler that can only be used to put potions into bottles. accepts input only from drag and drop and outputs only by Drag and drop. accepts a fluid (may also accept bottles if they are added
+a bottler that can only be used to put potions into bottles. accepts input only from drag and drop and outputs only by Drag and drop. accepts a fluid (may also accept bottles if they are added)

+### handCauldron

+a cauldron that can be used to mix one fluid with one solid. only accepts input from drag and drop and items can only be output by Drag and drop.